Authorized Employee Payroll Deductions

 If an Employer Wants to Cut Employee Pay

-Employers need to know that employees have the right to contact the state employment department or state labor board if their pay is cut without consent (except as I stated above).
+Employers need to know that employees have the right to contact the state employment department or state labor board if their pay is cut without consent (except as stated above).
 As an employer, you don't want the state labor people coming into your business in response to employee complaints.
 They will do a complete audit and may find other employment law violations.
 They may decide to contact federal agencies if they find federal violations.
 Not a pleasant picture for your business.

-And don't think about firing employees because they filed a complaint.
+Don't think about firing employees because they filed a complaint.
 Federal and state laws protect employees against wrongful termination.